perrill-ai-ecommerce-geo/Industry-Insights/pharmacy-software/docs/articles/top-5-pharmacy-software-for-independent-pharmacies.md

 - Availability of public information and active product development
 - Considerations for training/support and implementation approach

-_We do not rank these; listings are alphabetical._

 ---

 ## The short list (alphabetical)